brownviper/trader-view/README.md

 only happy paths are considered, no user input validation is performed.
 ### TraderProcessor
 </br>contains the business logic for stock calculation.
-</br>initial data for traders provided are store internally.
+</br>initial data for traders provided (TEA, POP, ALE, GIN, JOE) are store internally.
-</br>any new trade added with follow the common type route with the following stock data assumed
+</br>any new trade added will follow the preferred type route with the following stock data assumed

 type = preferred, FixedDividend=3%, parValue=100<br/>